OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

-# OpenUDA UDT Lifecycle Governance
+# OpenUDA UD Lifecycle Governance

 **Status:** Draft
-**Applies to:** All OpenUDA Universal Document Types (UDTs)
+**Applies to:** All OpenUDA Universal Documents (UDs)

 ---

 # 1. Purpose

-This document defines the governance process for the lifecycle of OpenUDA Universal Document Types (UDTs).
+This document defines the governance process for the lifecycle of OpenUDA Universal Documents (UDs).

-The goal of this process is to ensure that new document types and revisions are introduced in a controlled manner that preserves:
+The goal of this process is to ensure that new documents and revisions are introduced in a controlled manner that preserves:

 - interoperability
 - stability